-What is a press review ?
+What is a press review or media clipping report (also pr coverage report)?
 A press review is a specific production.
 This is a press coverage report, a summary of the titles of the general or specialized press, mainly from a written source (written or online press).

-It is a “joint and comparative presentation of various comments emanating from different journalists and concerning the same theme or the same event”.

-A press review or press report is a journalistic and entrepreneurial genre that consists of a compilation of general or specialized press articles, on a chosen geographic and temporal scale.
+It is a “joint and comparative presentation of various comments emanating from different journalists and concerning the same theme or the same event press review or press report is a journalistic and entrepreneurial genre that consists of a compilation of general or specialized press articles, on a chosen geographic and temporal scale.
 This summary may legally fall within the scope of the press if it does not meet certain criteria, including free admission.

 The “Press review” was invented under this name by Charles Maurras, in the Action Française, allowing him to criticize the ideas published in other press titles.